Washington D.C. Debt Relief Attorney

 What Does an Automatic Stay Provide?

-When you file for any type of bankruptcy, the bankruptcy court will promptly issue an automatic stay.
+The court will promptly issue an automatic stay when you file for bankruptcy.
 This order provides immediate relief from all imminent or ongoing collection actions.
 Your creditors will also be forced to stop calling and leave you alone until your bankruptcy case has concluded.

 Filing for bankruptcy can temporarily stop: